Ribeirão Preto: Economy

 After the New York Stock Exchange crash of 1929 the economy of Ribeirão Preto, based on a single export crop, collapsed, and the city had to adapt to a new situation.
 Since the city is relatively far from other major Brazilian urban centers, it found a new economic vocation in the services and commercial sector, which was developed to attend the local and regional demands.

 The second economic boom in the history of Ribeirão Preto occurred after the oil crisis (1973 and 1979) of the 1970s.
 The increase in the oil price obliged Brazil to look for alternative means of fueling and the solution found was the alcohol fuel program, or Pro-Álcool as it is called.
 Pró-Álcool led to the development of a technology which allows the use of ethanol (sugarcane alcohol) either as automotive fuel or as a gasoline additive.
 The latter improves performance and substitutes lead thus decreasing polluting emissions.
 Due to the Pró-Álcool program, farmers from the region of Ribeirão Preto were encouraged by government subsidies to grow sugarcane.
 The high productivity of the land around Ribeirão Preto rapidly placed the region as the largest alcohol and sugar producer of the world, being responsible for 30 percent of Brazil's sugarcane alcohol fuel.

 The sugarcane boom brought a new age of prosperity for the city, which was called the "Brazilian California" during the 1980s and early 1990s.
 On the one hand, this has increased the city's wealth and turned it into a sophisticated centre of services for Brazil and South America but, on the other hand, the image of a new "Eldorado" attracted many migrants from impoverished areas of Brazil leading to a rapid population growth and the appearance of slums (favelas as they are called in Brazil).

 Nowadays, the sugarcane is the major crop produced in the rural area of the municipality, followed by minor crops such as pastures, maize, peanut and soybean.
 Ribeirão Preto's major manufactures are: medical materials, dental materials, animal feed, meat, dairy products, textiles, steel, furniture, building materials, agrochemicals, pharmaceuticals and, of course, beer.
 The city hosts "Agrishow" on an annual basis, this show is one of the most important agricultural trade shows in Brazil.

 The airline Passaredo Transportes Aéreos has its headquarters in the Jardim Aeroporto area of the city.

 Government

 The municipal administration is given by the executive power and by the legislative power.
 The first to govern the municipality was João Gonçalves dos Santos, who was in the position of intendant for some months of 1874.
-Currently the municipal mayor is Duarte Nogueira, from the Brazilian Social Democracy Party (PSDB).
+Currently the municipal mayor is Ricardo Silva, from the Social Democratic Party (PSD).